CybotAS/CookiebotWP/readme.txt

 If you are using plugins that set cookies which require consent (which most do), you have to:

-* Ask the plugin developers if they are planning on becoming GDPR compliant, or if they would like to integrate with Cookiebot.
+* Ask the plugin developers if they are planning on becoming GDPR/CCPA compliant, or if they would like to integrate with Cookiebot.
-* Check if there already exists an addon for your plugin in the "Prior consent" submenu.
-* [Check out our Github repository](https://github.com/CybotAS/CookiebotAddons), where we are developing integrations for Cookiebot, until the plugin developers choose to do this themselves, [or if WP Core enables such functionality](https://core.trac.wordpress.org/ticket/44043)
+* [Check out our Github repository](https://github.com/CybotAS/CookiebotAddons), where we are developing integrations for Cookiebot, until the plugin developers choose to do this themselves, [or if WP Core enables such functionality](https://core.trac.wordpress.org/ticket/44043).

-Once Cookiebot is installed, and we've scanned your site, you can check the [cookie report](https://manage.cookiebot.com/goto/reports), to identify all cookies being set on your website.
+Once Cookiebot is installed and we’ve scanned your site, you can check the [cookie report](https://manage.cookiebot.com/goto/reports) to identify all cookies being set on your website.
 If the cookies are coming from content that you have inserted manually, you can mark up that content [as described in our manual implementation guide step 4](https://cookiebot.com/goto/manual-implementation).

 Embedded videos and iframes which set cookies can be marked up as explained in our [Iframe cookie consent with YouTube example](https://support.cookiebot.com/hc/en-us/articles/360003790854-Iframe-cookie-consent-with-YouTube-example).